Alexei Kervezee: Domestic career

 In late September 2006, Worcestershire County Cricket Club announced that they had signed Kervezee to play county cricket on a two-year contract.
 The county's chief executive Mark Newton called him "a very accomplished and exciting young talent", while Dutch bowling coach Ian Pont claimed that the youngster's story had "shades of Graeme Hick" about it.
 Kervezee himself said that he was "looking forward to learning from such great players and coaches".

 Kervezee was given several opportunities in the second half of the 2009 season and made an impression with some assured displays.
-He scored his first half-century for the club on 30 June 2009 when he made 66 in the second innings of the game against Durham.
+He scored his first half-century for the club on 30 June 2009, making 66 in the second innings of the game against Durham.